Community Problem Solving (CmPS) Component

 How can I get started with my students?

-All CmPS materials are available free of charge, including: guidelines for submission, samples of recent CmPS projects, coaching techniques, and official entry cover sheets.
-Email your request to Florida CmPS Coordinator Barbi Miller at BarbiMillerFPS@gmail.com
+All CmPS materials are available free of charge by emailing BarbiMillerFPS@gmail.com The packet includes guidelines for submission, samples of recent CmPS projects, coaching techniques, and official entry cover sheets.
+The new due dates are included on the website.

 Direct any questions to the Florida CmPS Coordinator Barbi Miller

-To have your CmPS project included on FPSP International’s website, Coaches should submit your project’s highlights to firstname.lastname@example.org.
+After Affiliate Competition, if you would like to have your CmPS project included on FPSP International’s website, coaches should submit your project’s highlights to firstname.lastname@example.org.
 Include the project name, Affiliate Program, a brief highlight, pictures or links, and if visitors can contact you for more information.